 12. Skin Electronics¶

-Skin Electronics - Quick Overview¶
+Skin Electronics: A Quick Overview¶

 Skin electronics are ultra-thin, flexible circuits that stick to your body like a temporary tattoo.
+This makes technology not just functional, but expressive and human.

 The Future of Health with Skin Electronics¶

 As skin electronics mature, healthcare is likely to shift from episodic check-ups to continuous, meaningful insight.
 Instead of waiting for symptoms, ultra-thin biosensing patches could detect early signs of infection, inflammation, hormonal imbalance, or cardiovascular stress long before a crisis emerges.
-This empowers individuals to act early and clinicians to intervene with precision, dramatically reducing the burden on hospitals.

-These systems may also become deeply personalised, learning an individual’s baseline rhythms - pulse variability, temperature cycles, stress reactions, hydration patterns - and recognising subtle deviations unique to that person.
+These systems may also become deeply personalised, learning an individual’s baseline rhythms, pulse variability, temperature cycles, stress reactions, hydration patterns and recognising subtle deviations unique to that person.
 A future patch might whisper: your body is working harder than usual today, or your recovery is incomplete, replacing generic health advice with context-rich, body-specific guidance.

 Inspiration pictures¶